ZantetsukenGT/AttDef/README.md

 Then in the `scriptfiles/` folder:

-1. Copy the `AttDefDatabase.db.example` file to `AttDefDatabase.db` or the server won't start properly.
+1. Make a copy of the `AttDefDatabase.db.example` file and rename it to `AttDefDatabase.db` or the server won't start properly.

 ## Build